 Test Takers that are O-18 may create a personal account on our website.
 Test Champions will need to provide the Test Taker with the access code to create their account.
 When creating a personal account, the website will ask them to provide individual consent.

-What if we need to use paper consents?:
+What if we need to use offline consents?:

-If there is a scenario where paper consents are preferred, please refer to this article to help guide you through the process.
+If there is a scenario where offline consents are preferred, please refer to this article to help guide you through the process.

 How will I know if my Test Takers are consented?